Do I have to Wax?

 *Many people prefer poly over wax for high traffic surfaces like cabinets.

 *We typically do not seal painted rugs, painted pillow covers, and painted curtains.
-Wax is not typically necessary for craft and home decor project, though it can be used to enhance the look and feel.
+Wax is not typically necessary for craft and home decor projects, though it can be used to enhance the look and feel.